 We collected data on waste disposal costs for 68 AF bases in the continental United States as of 2017.
-Our student researchers contacted the Air Force Installation Contracting Agency (AFICA) to collect price data on Integrated Solid Waste Management (ISWM) service, which includes the costs of waste disposal and other categories under ISWM.
+Our student researchers contacted the Air Force Installation Contracting Agency (AFICA) to collect price data on ISWM service, which includes the costs of waste disposal and other categories under ISWM.
 This data set, organized by base, was jointly compiled by AFICA and the Air Force Civil Engineer Center (AFCEC), the mission owner for facilities-related services.
-The data set contains (1) annual contract price for solid waste services, which was pulled from the Federal Procurement Data System-Next Generation (FPDS-NG) by AFICA, and (2) number of bins and tons of solid waste, which was collected by AFCEC.
+The data set contains (a) the annual contract price for solid waste services, which was pulled from the Federal Procurement Data System-Next Generation (FPDS-NG) by AFICA, and (b) the number of bins and tons of solid waste, which was collected by AFCEC.
 Unfortunately, these data were missing for many bases.
-Our analysis sample focuses on 48 bases with complete data.
+Our analysis sample therefore focuses on 48 bases with complete data.

 AFICA reports total contract costs for solid waste disposal that are annualized based on the past three to five years of contract data.
-Comparing total prices paid for solid waste disposal across AF bases is not informative because larger bases are likely to generate more waste and hence pay more for solid waste disposal.
-But, AFCEC reports the annual total tonnage of waste disposal.
-So we constructed a more informative measure, namely the annual price/cost per ton (total annual contract cost of waste disposal divided by tons of waste disposal).
-We find significant variation in the cost per ton from a high of \$855 per ton in Columbus AFB in Mississippi to \$41 per ton in Dyess AFB in Texas.
+Comparing total prices paid for solid waste disposal across AF bases is not informative because larger bases are likely to generate more waste and hence pay more for solid waste disposal, but AFCEC reports the annual total tonnage of waste disposal.
+So, we constructed a more informative measure, namely the annual price/cost per ton (total annual contract cost of waste disposal divided by tons of waste disposal).
+We find significant variation in the cost per ton, from a high of \$855 per ton at Columbus AF base in Mississippi to \$41 per ton at Dyess AF base in Texas.
+The mean is \$270 with a standard deviation of \$159 across 48 bases.

-To understand the variation in waste disposal costs across bases, we collected data on two sets of independent variables.
-The first were specific to each base, such as the distance to landfill and the number of waste disposal containers.
-We estimated distance to landfill for each base using Google maps.
-We expect that bases further away from a landfill pay more for waste disposal, as do larger bases with more people and hence more containers.
-Though we may expect a non-linear relationship between the number of container and solid waste costs per ton on account of economies of scale.
-We discuss such economies of scale in the next section.
+To understand the variation in waste disposal costs across bases, we also collected data on the number of waste disposal containers.
+We may expect a non-linear relationship between the number of container and solid waste costs per ton on account of economies of scale.
+Average costs per ton are likely to decrease as the number of containers increases because of higher fixed costs compared to variable costs of waste disposal.
+We discuss economies of scale in the next section.